-Please note that the option subjects listed above are all potentially available to pupils, however, there is no guarantee that all subjects will run.
+Please note: The option subjects listed above are all potentially available to students, however, there is no guarantee that all subjects will run.
 This is why it is important that students select a 'reserve' subject.

 Option subjects will run based on the following pre requisites: